fivexl/golang-radius-server-ldap-with-mfa/README.md

 * `IKey`    - DUO integration key
 * `SKey`    - DUO security key
 * `APIHost` - DUO API host
+* `TimeOut` - DUO client time out.
+Defines how long duo client will wait for user to react on push notification.
+Default to 30 sec

 ## Minmal config file example
 Will only use LDAP auth